 We buy products every day with the expectation that they will work correctly.
 For the most part, they do.
 But when a product doesn’t work as intended, it can cause serious injuries.
-As Long Island defective products lawyers, we’ve seen too many people injured by the things they buy, from children’s toys to heavy machinery like cars.
+As defective product attorneys in Long Island, we’ve seen too many people injured by the things they buy, from children’s toys to heavy machinery like cars.

 If you or a loved one is harmed by a defective product in New York, you have legal rights.
 You can make a claim against the product manufacturer to get the compensation you deserve.
 However, the process of filing a claim against a manufacturer can be a difficult one.
 That’s why it’s important to speak to a Long Island personal injury lawyer.